jennatuckerdeveloper/bootcamp_labs/capstone_django/capstone/game/game_files/proposal.md

 Names Screen:
   - You will lead a team of four others.
   - Enter name 2-5 __
-  - Are these names correct? __ y/n

-Inventory Explained Page
-  - explains inventory (no user inputs)

-Inventory Overview Page
+Pack Screen
-  - summary of inventory items and empty spaces by category
+  - list of available items by category
+  - users can choose items to pack from a list

+Depart Screen
   - user blocked from departure if overpacked
   - user can choose to unpack items

-Pack Screen
-  - list of available items by category
-  - users can choose to pack items
+  - user can go back and pack more items
-  - user returns to Inventory Overview Page

 Play Screen
-  - summary of health of team members
+  - summary of days and miles traveled
-  - Play menu:  Walk on, Take some rest, Scavenge/forage, search through packs, Look at the map
+  - Play menu:  Walk on, Take some rest, Scavenge/forage, Search through packs

-Traveling Screen
-  - **if one graphic, place here**
-  - automatic traveling: health, day count, mile count, miles to a landmark
+  - walk on: changes day count, mile count, miles to a landmark
-  - press enter to return to play screen
-  - randomized happenings: good luck and bad luck

-Landmark Story Screen
+  - randomized happenings affect inventory, single character, or multiple characters
-  - each landmark will have a unique section of story
+  - landmarks will have a unique section of story

-Landmark Unique Game Play Screen
-  - user choices that will affect health and inventory

-Map of Trail with Landmarks

-Final Win Screen
-  - Last landmark.
-  - Last menu:  See wall of names.
-Enter on wall of names.

-Wall of Names Entry Scree
-  - add user name, names of those lost, and a character-limited user message
-  - show user entered wall of names

-Wall of Names
-  - displays user entered names and messages
+  - finds add to inventory
+  - gives notice if characters die
+  - ends game if user character "You" dies

 #### Data Model:

-Game:
+User:
+  - FK to Inventory to create a game

+Inventory:
+  - name
-  - game state
+  - status to end game

-Team:
+  - limit to limit inventory
+  - mile_counter, day_counter, last_milestone records
+  - food_warning, death, happening, landmark, find, play_message to message user

+Character:
-  - names of characters
+    - name
-  - health
+    - description for health score
+    - FK to inventory to link to game

+Item:
-  - status
+  - name, description

-Game survivor:
+  - FK to Inventory to create item inventory / game
+  = FK to Landmark to allow items to be lost at landmarks

+Landmark:
-  - Player name (entered by user here)
+    - name
-  - Names of travelers who survived on user's team
-  - Names of travelers who died (automatically generated)
-  - Message with brief character limit (entered by user here)

 #### Technical Components:

-Python backend / control flow:
-    Character class:
-        Creates characters with unique names and health scores.
-    Item class:
-        Creates inventory items with type attribute "item" and unique names and descriptions.
-    Food class:
-        Child of Item class that includes standard name and description.
-    Inventory class:
-        Houses all five characters during game play.
-        Creates the player's inventory with a specific limit.
-        Holds pack and unpack functions to take and remove items.
-    Place class:
-        Creates a list places with names and corresponding inventories to discovery while scavenging/foraging.
-    Occurrence class:
-        Creates a loss to either a single character, every character, or the player's inventory.

-Gameplay:
-  - characters and player inventory
-  - calls random experiences
-  - controls game play
-  - removes characters from inventory and prompts user when they die
+Python:
+   - Helper functions in views.py file to support gameplay

 Javascript web interface:
-  - allows user to enter: character names, choices, navigate play screens, enter name & message on wall
+  - Allows user to enter: character names, choices, plays
-  - possibly helps animate graphics
+  - Manages Ajax calls to link database and UI
+  - Sends user to next play screen

 Django:
-  - Allow user to enter four player names
-  - Save player names in database and post summary of those who survived and died to wall if they win the game
-  - Allow the user to enter their name and messages on the wall
+  - Allows user to log in
+  - Creates webpages
+  - Communicates with database

 HTML / CSS:
   - Modifies what the player sees from plain text into organized gameplay menus and screens with graphics.
-  - Animates simple graphics.

-Unanswered:
-  - What determines when the screens switch / what fills a single screen?
-HMTL/CSS?

 #### Schedule: